 THE FIRST READ

 In Vietnamese families like mine, presentation is everything.
 Even during the most mundane of occasions, like going to the bank or stopping in the grocery store, my mom is in full makeup and dripping in diamonds.
 On so many levels, this was damaging to my persona.
 First of all, this put an excessive amount of emphasis on my physical attributes.
 My mom has regularly thrown shade at me because she doesn’t like my outfit or the way I’m wearing my hair.
-If I don’t have enough makeup on, she will make her disapproval known in the most passive aggressive way possible.
+If I don’t have enough makeup on, she will make her disapproval known in the most passive aggressive ways possible.
 “Why you look so pale?” she’d say.
-During my days as a platinum blonde, my mom wouldn’t bring me around her friends or our extended family.
-Her immense disapproval was confounding.
-Also, this continuous judgment ensued disparaging effects on me.
+During my days as a platinum blonde, my mom wouldn’t bring me around her friends or invite me to family events.
+“Con, you look like a Halloween,” she’d say, justifying my lack of Christmas presents.
+Her immense disapproval was confounding, and the unrelenting judgement ensued disparaging effects on me.
 This included a propensity to be fiercely hard on myself, and an unflinching need to rebel.
 I wanted to be nothing like her.
-Ever since I was little, I was always interested in things that were more unconventional.
+Ever since I was little, I wanted to be unconventional.
 Needless to say, I made things much harder on my mom by having crazy hair, dressing like a slutty boy and getting bad tattoos.

 I know, it sounds awful.
 And at times, it really was.
 We would get into it and I would say terrible things, screaming at her for caring so much about what other people think.
 It made me viscerally disgusted whenever someone complimented my looks in front of her.
 My mom would seriously get a hard on from this.
 Nothing brought her more joy than to have someone say she has a pretty, dutiful daughter.
+What’s strange is she wasn’t like this with my other sisters, just me.
 But as I got older and accrued years of deep contemplation (and therapy), I came to understand the root of this obsession: my mom was a refugee.
-If I keep this truth in mind, I can almost forgive her for almost anything.
+By keeping this truth in mind, I can forgive her for almost anything.
 The reality is, my mom lost everything in the Vietnam War.
-She came from a relatively well-to-do family, and when she escaped the country, all was lost.
+She came from a relatively well-to-do family and when they escaped, all was lost.
 Every time my mom walks out of the house with her hair done and jewels adorned, she is saying to the world, “I made it”.
 And her emphasis on attractiveness?
 Well, that’s what it was like for my mom in the old country.
 It was a different time and culture where a woman’s value was heavily placed on appearances.
 Honestly, she really was beautiful.
 I think she romanticizes that time in her life - when she was young and her life was simple.
 All of that abruptly ended with war.
 I don’t know what that feels like, and hopefully I never will.
-So, if wearing a little more eyeliner will bring more joy to her life, I’ll do it.
+So, if wearing a little more eyeliner will bring her joy, I’ll do it.

 The reading couldn’t have gone better.
 I felt relieved, somewhat proud of myself and secretly drunk.
 Not only had I chugged my own personal bottle of wine in the parking lot, I effortlessly consumed two complimentary cocktails that were pretty much the grown-up equivalent of blue ribbons for participation.
 I possess the uncanny ability to put down astonishing amounts of alcohol without a flinch.
 Generally, most Vietnamese people do.
 Case in point, it is customary to have Hennessy at any and all notable occasions: weddings, funerals, dinner.
 No one leaves until the entire bottle is empty.
 I have always wondered why having Henney is a Viet thing.
 Not Bacardi, not Jack Daniels, but Hennessy.
 Because of this inherent capability, I was able to get through this predicament without stumbling on stage.
 Well, sort of.
 This experience also made me realize, I had a lot of work to do.